Site Map

 Evidence from accidental overdose of vitamin D in individuals and communities has given some indications.

-But it is now possible to buy vitamin D3 capsules with 50,000 IU per capsule. so taking even one of these mega-doses per day on an ongoing basis could eventually result in vitamin D toxicity in susceptible people.
+But it is now possible to buy vitamin D capsules with 50,000 IU per capsule. so taking even one of these mega-doses per day on an ongoing basis could eventually result in vitamin D toxicity in susceptible people.

 Protection against vitamin D toxicity